End-of-Year Checklist For Law Firms

 Amendments

 Don’t forget that some changes to a corporation or LLC require the formation document (e.g., Articles of Incorporation for a corporation or Articles of Organization for an LLC) to be amended.
 For example, if a corporation or LLC underwent a name change, you will have to file articles of amendment for the change to be legally effective.
 Or if your Articles of Organization say that the LLC is to be member-managed and you want to switch to manager-management you have to file an amendment.
 And if the corporation or LLC is qualified in foreign states, an amendment to the certificate of authority might be required as well.
-Make sure all required amendments were filed and that the state’s records on a company are up to date.
+Make sure all required amendments were filed and that the state’s records are up to date.
 And if not, be sure to get those amendments filed.
+(A change of name would also require the filing of an updated BOI report if the company is a reporting company).

 Related articles: Corporation handbook, LLC handbook